trapexit/mergerfs/README.md

 ##### Keys #####

 Use `xattr -l /mountpoint/.mergerfs` to see all supported keys.
-Some are informational and therefore read-only. `setxattr` will return EINVAL on read-only keys.
+Some are informational and therefore read-only. `setxattr` will return EINVAL (invalid argument) on read-only keys.

 ##### Values #####